-As this paper is (to the authors' knowledge) the first attempt to analyze technological diffusion and substitution processes in an industry sector of a planned economy, based on standard models of technological diffusion/substitution developed for market economies, a number of conclusions can be drawn from such an exercise.
-These conclusions deal firstly with the applicability and the limitations of the methodological apparatus used.
-Secondly, the usefulness of the information gained by technological diffusion and substitution analysis will be discussed.
-Thirdly, some conclusions on the general state of the industry with respect to technology diffusion and future prospects will be sketched out.
+As this article is (to the author's knowledge) the first attempt to analyze technological diffusion and substitution processes in an industry sector of a planned economy based on standard models of technological diffusion/substitution developed for market economies, a number of conclusions can be drawn from such an exercise.
+These conclusions deal first with the applicability and the limitations of the methodological apparatus used.
+Second, the usefulness of the information gained by technological diffusion and substitution analysis will be discussed.
+Third, some conclusions on the general state of the industry with respect to technology diffusion and future prospects will be sketched out.
 And finally, some ideas on future extensions and a deepening of this type of analysis will be presented, which the authors consider worthwhile in view of the initial results achieved in this interim assessment.

 The first conclusion of the present study deals with the applicability of the formal analysis instruments used in an industry sector of a planned economy.
-The answer is, despite the shortcomings of a relatively simple model, discussed in more depth below, that the model worked surprisingly well.
-This is insofar noteworthy, that the present study constituted an initial attempt to deploy models of technological change outside the framework of market economies, in which they have originally been developed.
+The answer is that, despite the shortcomings of a relatively simple model, discussed in more depth below, the model worked surprisingly well.
+This is noteworthy insofar as the present study constituted an initial attempt to deploy models of technological change outside the framework of market economies, in which they were originally developed.